vippsas/vipps-psp-api/vipps-psp-api-faq.md

 # Would it be correct to say that by responding to makePayment() we are informing Vipps about Authorization status and transactionStatusUpdate() informs Vipps about further actions with payment, like Capture/Void/Refund?

-Yes
+Yes.

 # Is it possible to skip the landing page?

 Skipping the landing page is reserved for special cases, where displaying it is not possible.
 See the details in the
-[skip landing page section](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#skip-landing-page) in the API guide.
+[skip landing page section](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#skip-landing-page) in the eCom API guide.

 See the eCom FAQ for more details:
 [Is it possible to skip the landing page?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#is-it-possible-to-skip-the-landing-page)